beradrian/jsbandwidth/README.md

 ### Formatting
 The speed is calculated in bps (bits per second).
 If you want to format it differently, please use [js-quantities](https://github.com/gentooboontoo/js-quantities).
-If it doesn't support yet memory speed units, then use this [fork](https://github.com/beradrian/js-quantities/tree/memory-speed-units).